Buying a Porsche Inspection

-The basic inspection is a one to two hour inspection conducted with the vehicle raised on a ramp to view the underside - the suspension, engine and exhaust, chassis etc. A familiar eye can often spot any early signs of wear and tear or corrosion to parts, bodywork or chassis.
-It is easy to see if a vehicle has been well cared for or neglected. @£45 - £90 +vat.
+Basic Porsche inspection: This is a one to two hour inspection conducted with the vehicle raised on a ramp to view the underside - the suspension, engine and exhaust, chassis etc. A familiar eye can often spot any early signs of wear and tear or corrosion to parts, bodywork or chassis.
+It is easy to see if a vehicle has been well cared for or neglected. @£55 - £110 +vat.

-The major inspection is an in-depth look at the vehicle including a check on engine health with cylinder leak-down check and a look at the state of the oil/oil filter to check for foreign particles.
+Major Porsche inspection: This is an in-depth look at the vehicle including a check on engine health with cylinder leak-down check and a look at the state of the oil/oil filter to check for foreign particles.
 The major comes with a detailed report which examines the car for wear and tear, and any immediate and future work which may be required.
-The combination of model familiarity and the MOT testing discipline provide a comprehensive run down of the vehicle in question. £270+vat
+The combination of model familiarity and the MOT testing discipline provide a comprehensive run down of the vehicle in question. £330+vat

 Certain models have their weaknesses and the secret of knowing what exactly to look for during a pre purchase car inspection is key to a Porsche specialist to scrutinise a car prior to committing to buy, or indeed after purchase to discover any issues for the near future/next few years and the likely expense.